IBM/maximo-labs/docs/connect_device.md

 8. Now create a new device type and name it `<your last name>_thingy`.
 For example, `smith_thingy.`Classify this device type as `Device` by selecting that radio button.
 In the figures below, you will see that the device type name has a dash in it.
 DO NOT PUT A DASH OR PERIOD IN YOUR DEVICE TYPE NAME.
 There is an issue in Monitor right now where the pipeline will break if there is a dash or period in your device type name.
 If you would like to create Metadata, you can enter a key value pair describing your device.
 By doing so, you can easily create dimensions, a concept described in great detail in Lab 6, for your device type.
 ![Connect Device Type](img/connect4.png)&nbsp;
 9. Click `Create Device Type`.
 You’ve finished creating a device type.
 10. Now you will register a new device using the `Device Type` you just created.
-Navigate back to the `Devices` tab and click `Add new device`.
+Navigate back to the `Devices` tab and click `Add new device`
 ![Connect Device Type](img/connect5.png)&nbsp;
 11. Search for and select the `Device Type` you created in the previous steps.
 Make sure to name the device the same name as you named your physical Thingy device from the earlier step.
 ![Connect Device Type](img/connect6.png)&nbsp;